-The Guatemalan regulations on electronic signatures are identical to those in Spain prior to the entry into force of the European eIDAS regulations.
+The regulations on the electronic signature in Guatemala are identical to those in Spain prior to the entry into force of the European eIDAS regulations.
 In this country, the legal framework is determined by Ley 47-2008: Ley para el Reconocimiento de las Comunicaciones y la Firma Electrónica, without any further modifications.

 According to this law, there’s a differentiation between electronic signatures and advanced electronic signatures: